I not only packed my passport away, I packed up my past with it.

 I had no idea this would be my last glass of champagne in 2020.
 Served in a plastic cup at the airport before flying out from New Zealand.
 Thank you Jo!
-Now that I think about it, pretty sure it was the last time I had a reason to wear a nice white shirt as I’ve spent most of 2020 building and working in the garden getting very dirty!
+Now that I think about it, pretty sure it was the last time I had a reason to wear a nice white shirt as I’ve spent most of 2020 working in the garden getting very dirty!

 Cleansing my social media accounts.
 Shutting down my Instagram account felt good.
 Never did like IG.
 I’m down to a personal page on facebook only.
 So uncomplicated.

 Struggling to write my new ‘about’ page for the website.
 I find it such a confrontational thing to do.
 Took days as I asked myself ‘what the hell am I ‘about’.
 Turned out to be the reality check I needed.